Mission Foods

 How does the selling price of the route get determined?

 All route sales are determined by a ratio based on a weekly sales average.
-The selling price of this route is $120,000 based on a weekly sales average of $16,060; you come up with a selling ratio of 7.5:1.
+The selling price of this route is $102,000 and based on a weekly sales average of $7,663 the selling ratio is 13.3:1.

 Do I have to pay for inventory or purchase product up front?